jemspar/rootstalk_summer2019/content/volume-v-issue-1/my-integrated-life-pt-1.md

 Wayne Cochran was a White soul singer in the tradition of James Brown.
 The cool thing about Cochran was that he, like Brown, was the real deal.
 He was a loud, signifyin', funkified White boy who could drive an audience as well as any R&B veteran I ever saw.
-But I digress\....
+But I digress...

+{{% pullquote %}}I listened transfixed as I watched Jaco creating totally loose, but on-the-mark bass grooves.
+His sensibilities for groove and support and melodic bass playing were strangely scary, but at the same time an affirmation of where I knew the instrument could go.{{% /pullquote %}}

 Cochran's energy emanated as much from his band as from his own nasty soul.
 The band's engine was being stoked by a tall skinny kid on bass